BlackRock: 2020–present

 In November 2021, BlackRock lowered its investment in India while increasing investment in China.
 The firm maintains a dedicated India Fund, through which it invests in Indian start-ups Byju's, Paytm, and Pine Labs.
 On December 28, 2022, it was announced that BlackRock and Volodymyr Zelensky had coordinated a role for the company in the reconstruction of Ukraine.
 This was after BlackRock CEO Larry Fink and Zelensky met over a video conference in September, 2022.
 In July 2025, Bloomberg reported that BlackRock had paused efforts earlier in the year to line up investors for a proposed Ukraine recovery fund amid increased uncertainty.
 The company said it had completed its pro bono advisory work in 2024 and no longer had an active mandate.
 In April 2023, the company was hired to sell $114 billion in assets of Signature Bank and Silicon Valley Bank after the 2023 United States banking crisis.
 In June 2023, BlackRock filed an application with the United States Securities and Exchange Commission (SEC) to launch a Spot Bitcoin Exchange-Traded Fund (ETF), and in November 2023 it filed another application for a Spot Ethereum ETF.
 The spot bitcoin ETF filing and 10 others were approved on January 10, 2024.
 On January 19, 2024, the iShares Bitcoin Trust ETF (IBIT) was the first spot bitcoin ETF to reach $1 billion in volume.

 In July 2023, the company appointed Amin H. Nasser to its board.
 Nasser, the chief executive officer of Saudi Aramco, the world's largest oil company, will fill BlackRock's board vacancy left by Bader Alsaad in 2024.
-In July 2023, Jio Financial Services (JFS) entered the asset management business through a 50:50 joint venture with BlackRock, named Jio BlackRock.
 In August 2023, BlackRock signed an agreement with New Zealand to establish a NZ$2 billion investment fund for solar, wind, green hydrogen, battery storage, and EV charging projects as part of its goal of reaching 100% renewable energy by 2030.
 In January 2024, BlackRock announced that it would acquire the investment fund Global Infrastructure Partners for $12.5 billion.
 BlackRock agreed to pay $3 billion in cash and 12 million of its own shares as part of the deal to buy GIP.
-In March 2024, BlackRock launched their first tokenized fund, the BlackRock USD Institutional Digital Liquidity Fund (BUIDL) on Ethereum, which represents investments in U.S. Treasury bills and repo agreements.
+In March 2024, BlackRock launched its first tokenized fund, the BlackRock USD Institutional Digital Liquidity Fund (BUIDL) on Ethereum, which represents investments in U.S. Treasury bills and repo agreements.
 The fund secured $245 million in assets in the first week.
 On July 15, 2024, BlackRock removed from circulation an advertisement filmed in 2022 that briefly featured Thomas Matthew Crooks, the gunman in the attempted assassination of Donald Trump.
 The firm expanded its headquarters at 50 Hudson Yards in mid-2024.